antirek/vkmax-node/README.md

 This is a Node.js client library for MAX, allowing to create userbots and custom clients.
 An example of a simple userbot that retrieves weather can be found at [examples/weather-userbot.js](examples/weather-userbot.js).

+## Requirements
+- Node.js 18.0.0 or higher (for built-in fetch support)

 ## Installation
 ```bash
 npm install